 Enterprise Angels is the largest, most active and best resourced Angel network in New Zealand.
 Enterprise Angels has a unique angel group model whereby they have professional staff with capital raising expertise.
 Enterprise Angels staff work closely with members to source deals, undertake due diligence and work with companies post investment.

 Enterprise Angels is an Incorporated Society with three forms of membership – individual, corporate and strategic.
 Enterprise Angels has individual, corporate and strategic members in three chapters – Tauranga, Hamilton and Gisborne – a Board elected by members, a Screening Committee elected by the Board and a team of professional and support staff.
 For current investment statistics and membership information refer here.

 Some of the most effective and efficient models worldwide for investing in early stage businesses are based upon an Angel network and a fund working closely together.
 This approach of combining the strengths of an Angel network (members’ breadth and depth of experience and expertise) with the strengths of a fund (coordinating and streamlining the investment decision process) is intended to attract better deals and deliver a better result for investee companies and investors.
-This model has worked well with EA Fund 1 and 2 and with the establishment of EA Fund 3, Enterprise Angels is looking to continue to provide this important funding option for entrepreneurs and investors by launching a new fund in mid 2022.
+This model has worked well with EA Fund 1, 2 and 3.
+Enterprise Angels is looking to continue to provide this important funding option for entrepreneurs and investors by launching a new fund in mid 2022.

 Knowledge in numbers

 A key advantage of investing with an angel group is their ability to draw upon the early stage capital market, industry and sector expertise of its members (approximately 200 experienced business people), its partners and co-investors (other angel groups and VC firms nationwide).
 Enterprise Angels staff work with relevant member investors to assist the Investment Committee in investment decisions, manage and undertake due diligence, invest and provide ongoing support and direction to investee companies (in advisor and/or investor director positions).

 Rigorous due diligence

 Business angels are typically successful business people so they can apply their expertise to the research and analysis of a company; its team, market, opportunity, competition, and other business fundamentals.
 Due Diligence is typically undertaken by a team of business angels, each member looking at a specific area which utilizes their specific knowledge.